kaylendwyer/template-debug/pages/pages-root-folder/index.md

 #
 # Use the call for action to show a button on the frontpage
 #
-# To make internal links, just use a permalink like this
-# url: /getting-started/
 #
 # To style the button in different colors, use no value
 # to use the main color or success, alert or secondary.